senseexcel/senseexcel/install_guide.md

 This concludes the introduction of the Sense Excel User Interface.
 If there are any questions that have not been answered or should be described in more detail, please feel free to contact us with your feedback.

+### 6.12 Sheet Loop

+1. Lorem ipsum dolor sit amet, in sed dolor intellegam, has et dolorem platonem.
+Ut vix dictas corrumpit repudiandae, nusquam recusabo id duo.
+Te pro solet forensibus sadipscing, mundi exerci eam no. Vix minim soleat saperet ei, nibh omnium deseruisse at pro.
+Sea nobis quidam vidisse ex, discere erroribus accusamus ex nam.

+2. Eros expetenda in ius.
+Mei an brute consul, in per elitr discere dignissim, ut his posse malis velit.
+In quaeque tacimates mei, his id quis nibh.
+Lorem nihil quaestio in sea, ius eu saepe iracundia, ius te mutat delenit molestiae.
+Ne cum propriae mentitum, mel suas nemore doctus ea, ea veri semper albucius nec.
+Elit decore quidam id eos, eos viderer eloquentiam id, id appareat suavitate definitiones vis.

+3. Oblique utroque suavitate at mea, eum dicunt causae commune in, eum ea errem appareat.
+Cum an quis amet temporibus, at adhuc populo usu.
+Sea ea debet molestiae, at pro facilis appetere, ut esse movet definitionem sea.
+Ne duo quem nulla, no eligendi perfecto scripserit pro.
+Te vis debitis imperdiet philosophia, indoctum consulatu ne sed.

  ## 7. Using the Sense Excel Demo Report

 To enable the user of Sense Excel to understand, create and edit a report we have included an example.
 This file, ExecutiveDashboard.xlsx, is located in the Examples folder within the Sense Excel Reporting directory of your download package.
-It is built using the Executive Dashboard example app that ships with Qlik Sense Desktop.
-If you do not have access to the app in your environment, it can also be found in the Examples directory of the Sense Excel section of your download package.
-From there it can be uploaded into your Qlik Sense server via Apps section of the QMC.
+It is built using the Executive Dashboard - Fileloop Demo example app that ships with Qlik Sense Desktop.
+If you do not have access to the app in your environment, it can also be found in the Examples directory of the Sense Excel Reporting section of your download package.
+From there it can be copied to the %user\Documents\Qlik\Apps folder for use with Qlik Sense Desktop or uploaded into your Qlik Sense server via Apps section of the QMC.

 To use the Sense Excel Executive Dashboard Report, please follow the following steps: